open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## The Steps

-Social coding is a huge part of any open source and collaborative project, and the Open Learning Exchange (OLE) is no different.
-In the following series of steps, you will learn about Markdown, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You'll also be introduced to OLE's learning management system (LMS) – [Planet](https://github.com/open-learning-exchange/planet).
+Social coding is a huge part of any open source and collaborative project, and Open Learning Exchange (OLE) is no different.
+Throughout the following steps, you will learn Markdown, Docker, Git, GitHub (issues, pull requests, etc.), and OLE's learning management system (LMS) – [Planet](https://github.com/open-learning-exchange/planet).

+* **Expectations & Quality**
-**These steps may seem simple, but we expect high-quality work, which might require extra time.
-We want to see that you can use, or learn to use, these tools effectively — including writing clear GitHub issues, using basic Git commands, creating proper pull requests, navigating Planet, etc. Just passively following the steps is the bare minimum; instead, aim to impress us with excellent GitHub etiquette and well-structured Markdown.**
+    * **High Quality Work:** These steps may appear simple, but we expect high-quality work which might require extra time.
+Just passively following the steps is the bare minimum; instead, aim to impress us with excellent github etiquette and well-structured Markdown.
+    * **Learning:** We want to see that you can use or learn to use these tools effectively, i.e., writing clear github issues, using basic git commands, creating proper pull requests, navigating Planet, etc.

-Take the opportunity to read more about the tools and languages we use to deepen your understanding and reduce confusion. **Treat these steps as learning opportunities!** The GitHub and Markdown skills you practice in first steps are crucial for both this internship and a future career in software development.
+    * **Deepen Understanding:** Treat these steps as learning opportunities.
+The skills you practice in first steps are crucial for this internship as well as a future career in software development.

-The MDwiki offers plenty of resources to help you complete these steps.
-You'll find a list of useful links at the end of each step. :)
+* **Continuous Improvement**
+    * **Wiki Feedback:** A significant part of this process is identifying problems or suggesting improvements for this MDwiki.
+    * **Documentation:** Take note of any issues or enhancement ideas you encounter to help us improve these steps for future interns.

+* **Communication & Updates**
-**We also would like you to keep us regularly updated in our Discord server's `#vi-software` channel as you complete these steps.
-We will ask you to send messages, links, and screenshots along the way, which we'll use to track your progress.
-Please make sure not to miss this, as it's crucial for us to track your work.**
+    * **Regular Reporting:** You are required to keep us regularly updated in our Discord server's **#vi-software** channel.
+    * **Progress:** We will ask you to send messages, links, and screenshots to track your progress.
+Do not miss this step, as it is vital for us to track your work.

-A significant part of these steps is identifying problems or suggesting improvements for this MDwiki.
-As you complete the steps, take note of any issues you encounter or ideas for enhancements.
-This helps improve the MDwiki and these steps for future interns.
+* **Resources & Timeline**

-While there's no official deadline for completing these steps, most successful candidates finish them within 7-8 days.
-Good luck!
+    * **Deadlines:** While there is no official deadline, most successful candidates complete these steps within **7–8 days**.
+    * **Support:** The MDwiki offers multiple resources to assist you with useful links at the end of each step.
+Good Luck!

 ## FAQ - Frequently Asked Questions

-**[Our FAQ page](vi-faq.md)** is a comprehensive resource containing answers to common questions about the internship and First Steps.
-It also features additional helpful links and video tutorials aimed at familiarizing you with the tools and languages integral to our work.
+**[Our FAQ page](vi-faq.md)** is a comprehensive resource for answers to common questions about internship and First Steps.
+It also includes tutorials for our core tools and languages.

-If you have general internship inquiries and can't find the information you need on the FAQ page, please don't hesitate to reach out to us via Discord.
-Try to avoid DMs as others might have the same question!
-Also Google, Stack Exchange, and ChatGPT serve as excellent supplementary resources to explore. :)
+- Can't find answer in FAQ's or have general inquries - Message on Discord
+- Try avoiding DMs - You get fast answer & help from whole community
+- Please use Google, Stack Exchange & AI as supplementary resources

 ## Step 0 - Introductory Steps
 **(Estimated Time: 1h)**